What exactly is hypnotherapy?

 Hypnotherapy can be described as more mentally active form of meditation, wherein the conscious mind is relaxed enough to allow the subconscious to become more open and perceptive to suggestions.
 Instead of using brain power on conscious thoughts, there is more available brain power for the mind to problem-solve, typically on the suggestions given by the hypnotherapist; this is also beneficial as it means the brain is not expending itself trying to think about what to think about.

-Every second of every day, the body is performing billions upon billions of processes without a single thought occurring or telling the body what to do; if the body is this powerful then surely it should be allowed to work on our emotions and behavioural habits too?
+The body performs billions upon billions of processes without a single thought occurring or telling the body what to do; if the body is this powerful then surely it should be allowed to work on our emotions and behavioural habits too?

 How to choose a therapist?